Frequently Asked Questions (FAQ)

 Depending on your clinical needs, you may be seen by:

-- A Haematologist
+- A Haematologist (blood specialist)

 - A Nurse Practitioner, with specific training in anaemia and iron deficiency.